Schizophreni/Set-vanish-to-the-rain/README.md

 >* C/MATLAB
 >* Optimization based efficient method
 >* Some details or errors will be released later
+>* Have implemented a fast bilateral filter and a mean filter for obtaining a coarse result

 Some visual results of real scene